 Add a Profile Picture

-This appears next to your Page name everywhere — posts, comments, ads, search results.
-Use your logo or a clear image that represents your brand.
+This is your Page’s visual identity everywhere — posts, comments, ads, search results.
+Use your logo or a recognizable brand image.

-Recommended size: at least 170 x 170 pixels (it displays as a circle).
+Recommended size: at least 170 x 170 pixels (displays as a circle).

-To add: Go to your Page → Click the profile picture area → Upload a photo.
+To add: Go to your Page → Click the profile picture area → Upload photo.

 Add a Cover Photo

-This is the large banner at the top of your Page.
-Use it to show your product, storefront, or a branded image.
+The large banner at the top of your Page.
+Use it to show your product, storefront, a promotional offer, or a branded visual.

-Recommended size: 820 x 312 pixels on desktop (displays differently on mobile, so avoid putting important info at the edges).
+Recommended size: 820 x 312 pixels on desktop.
+Important: on mobile it crops differently, so avoid putting critical text or logos at the far edges.

 Complete Your Page Info

-Click “Edit Page Info” or go to your Page settings to fill in:
+Click “Edit Page Info” or go to your Page settings and fill in:

-The more complete your Page, the more trustworthy it looks to potential customers — and to Meta’s ad review systems.
+The more complete your Page, the more credible it looks to potential customers — and the smoother Meta’s ad review process goes.

 Set Up a Username (Vanity URL)

-By default, your Page URL is something ugly like facebook.com/pages/yourpage/123456789.
-You can create a custom username like facebook.com/yourbusiness.
+By default, your Page URL looks like facebook.com/pages/yourpage/123456789.
+You can claim a clean URL like facebook.com/yourbusiness.

-To set this: Go to Page Settings → General → Username.
+To set this: Page Settings → General → Username.

 Requirements: